HTY2003/EVN-arduino-old/docs/actuators/evnmotor.rst

 .. function:: void runPWM(float duty_cycle)

-    Runs the motor at the given PWM duty cycle until a new command is called.
+    Runs the motor at the given duty cycle using PWM until a new command is called.
 Motor speed will vary with load torque applied.

-    :param duty_cycle: duty cycle to run the motor at (floating point number from 0 to 1)
+    :param duty_cycle: duty cycle to run the motor at (floating point number from -1 to 1)

 .. function::   void runDPS(float dps)
                 void runSpeed(float dps)